 Ethos and Faith

-Alton is one of the leading Catholic schools in the country.
+Alton is a leading Catholic school on the border of Hampshire and Surrey.
 The life of our school is rooted in the Catholic tradition with an emphasis on personal faith, tolerance, service, friendship and respect for others.
 Pupils of all faith backgrounds are welcomed and nurtured within the school’s community.

 Worship and prayer are integral to our daily activity.
 All pupils study Religious Studies with GCSE taken in Year 10.
 Mass is celebrated regularly and annual retreats feature for all pupils from Year 5 onwards, including the Sixth Form Easter pilgrimage to Lourdes with disabled children.